-Ethanol is pure grain alcohol, or drinking alcohol.
+Ethanol is also called ethyl alcohol, grain alcohol, or drinking alcohol.
 It is a volatile, flammable, colorless liquid that has a strong characteristic odor.
 It produces a blue flame and burns without producing any smoke.
-Fuel-grade ethanol is 200-proof ethyl alcohol denatured with small amount of gasoline to render it non-potable, or unsuitable for human consumption.
+Fuel-grade ethanol is 200-proof ethyl alcohol denatured with small amount of gasoline (3-5%) to render it non-potable, or unsuitable for human consumption.
 Such fuel-grade alcohol is later mixed with a larger percentage of unleaded gasoline (usually 10-85 percent) to create fuel for combustion engines.
 There are two types of ethanol fuel being used in the United Sates today:

 E10 is the most common from of ethanol, and is a blend of 10 percent ethanol and 90 percent gasoline.
 Of the 4 billion gallons of ethanol produced in 2005, the vast majority was used to produce E10 fuel.
 It is available at gas stations all over the United States and is approved by automobile manufacturers for use in all vehicles built since the 80s.

 E85 is a blend of 85 percent ethanol and 15 percent gasoline.
 It is a leading alternative fuel used in the U.S. today and can be used in vehicles classified as Flexible Fuel Vehicles (FFVs).
 By mid-2006, there were about six million such vehicles on U.S. roads.
 E85 can be purchased at about 1,600 refueling sites in the U.S today.

 Because the ethanol molecule contains oxygen, it allows an auto engine to more completely combust fuel, resulting in fewer emissions.
 Fuel ethanol blends are successfully used in all types of vehicles and engines that require gasoline.
 Approval of ethanol blends is found in the owners' manuals under references to refueling or gasoline.